recallnet/recall-docker-compose/README.md

 ## Joining network as a validator
 1. Ask for whitelisting in `TODO` telegram channel.
-2. The hoku team will whitelist your address and let you know the required amount in tHOKU tokens you can use as collateral to join the subnet as a validator.
+2. The recall team will whitelist your address and let you know the required amount in RECALL tokens you can use as collateral to join the subnet as a validator.
-3. Join the subnet `./run.sh join-subnet <collateral in whole tHOKU units>`
+3. Join the subnet `./run.sh join-subnet <collateral in whole RECALL units>`

-## Hoku Node Components
+## Recall Node Components
 * [CometBFT](https://cometbft.com/), a standard blockchain application platform for consensus
-* [Fendermint](https://github.com/hokunet/ipc/blob/main/docs/fendermint), a specialized ABCI++ interface to FEVM/FVM
+* [Fendermint](https://github.com/recallnet/ipc/blob/main/docs/fendermint), a specialized ABCI++ interface to FEVM/FVM
 * Ethereum RPC, a standard endpoint for ETH API access (provided by fendermint).
-* Blob API, the Hoku endpoint for data blob storage and retrieval (provided by fendermint)
+* Blob API, the Recall endpoint for data blob storage and retrieval (provided by fendermint)
 * [Iroh](https://github.com/n0-computer/iroh), provides data synchronization between nodes
-* [hoku-exporter](https://github.com/hokunet/hoku-exporter), scrapes subnet specific metrics
+* [recall-exporter](https://github.com/recallnet/recall-exporter), scrapes subnet specific metrics

 ## Monitoring
-There is a prometheus instance that scrapes metrics from all hoku node compoenents.
+There is a prometheus instance that scrapes metrics from all recall node compoenents.
 You can deploy an additional prometheus server and scrape metrics from the node prometheus.
 For details see [prometheus docs on federation](https://prometheus.io/docs/prometheus/latest/federation/).
 If your prometheus server is running in a docker container, you can set `prometheus_external_network` to make prometheus container to join an external network.